 How are these different from bio-identical progesterone products?

 A third version of “wild yam” is a true herbal formula.
 Wild yam infused in an oil, which is then blended into a cream or salve for topical application.
-Hormone free, this product is often the choice of women who have had cancer, fibroids or endomytriosis which have been directly connected to environmental or xeno-estrogens.
+Hormone-free, this product is often the choice of women who have had cancer, fibroids or endometriosis which have been directly connected to environmental or xeno-estrogens.

 Our wild yam salves and creams assist the body with progesterone production naturally.
 Topical application is more effective for progesterone or wild yam products because passage through the liver tends to decrease the effectiveness and potency because of the potent alkaloid, diosgenin is destroyed as it passes through the liver.
 Herbal products do not convert directly into progesterone but seem to assist the body with progesterone production.
 MoonMaid makes a wild yam cream, ProMeno, and a salve, Vital “V.”

 ProMeno Women’s Wild Yam Cream is applied to the skin, anywhere on the body for absorption into the bloodstream.
 Vital “V” Wild Yam Salve is “stickier” and designed for use directly in the vaginal area.
 MoonMaid also makes a wild yam cream for men, ProAndro Men’s Wild Yam Cream that contains prostate tonic herbs sarsaparilla, nettle root and saw palmetto with the added benefit of wild yam.